 It is important for both coach and coachee to carefully assess the situation, conditions and expectations.
 These components are vital for successfully determining the right course of action in the respective situation.

-This is why I start every coaching process with an extensive and detailed preliminary consultation, which is free of charge.
+This is why I start every coaching process with an extensive and detailed preliminary consultation.
 Only afterwards will we decide whether you would profit from our collaboration.

 Every collaboration with me as a coach will begin with